Frequently Asked Questions for Zoom Zero Travel Pass

 How do I apply for a free bus pass for my child to travel to school?

-This form should be completed for all new applications for a Zero Fare Bus Pass, and also if you wish to renew an existing pass for a new school year.
+This form should be completed for all new applications for a Zoom Zero Travel Pass, and also if you wish to renew an existing pass for a new school year.

 Please be aware before you start the online application form you need to have extra information available.
 You will be required to upload your child’s photograph and, if applicable, low income criteria evidence eg free school meals or maximum working tax credit.
 Without this, you will not be able to complete the application.

-Are there any exceptions to the Policy that mean my child may be considered for a Zero Fare Bus Pass?
+Are there any exceptions to the Policy that mean my child may be considered for a Zoom Zero Travel Pass?

 What low income evidence do I need to provide to support my application?

-To be assessed for eligibility for a zero fare bus pass under the low income criteria, your combined family income has to be below £16,190.
+To be assessed for eligibility for a Zoom Zero Travel Pass under the low income criteria, your combined family income has to be below £16,190.
 The Local Authority will need to see relevant proof of this so please ensure that you provide at least one of the documents below to support your application:

 - A copy of the letter from the Local Authority confirming your child’s eligibility to receive free school meals.